COO & Co-Founder, DemandFarm

 Customer Churn Rate = (Total customers lost over a specific period) / (Total customers at the beginning of the period)

 By calculating this for every account manager, you can get the bird’s eye view of the performance levels and drive decisions accordingly.

 Monitoring the right Account Management KPIs and finding anomalies are only initial steps.
 It is also important to overcome the cost of monitoring by putting these KPIs to use and creating actionable plans and tying the KPIs to specific goals.
-For account management in the digital era, this translates to accurately tracking and mapping of key data related reviews, feedback, and inspections.
+For account management in the digital era, this translates to accurately tracking and mapping key data-related reviews, feedback, and inspections.
 Long-term success means institutionalizing account planning by automating manual workflows, simplifying planning frameworks, and driving more visibility for strategic actions.